 1. Introduction

 Managing forests for multiple objectives, including wildlife habitat, has the potential to achieve the varied goals of landowners, and increase the economic viability of forested habitats (Grado et al. 2001), especially where productivity is lower or plantation forestry is not preferred.
 In addition, expected increases in temperature and variability of rainfall under a changing climate may decrease viability of traditional timber management, especially in areas where precipitation is marginal (Will et al. 2015, Reidmiller et al. 2018).
-In particular, management for wildlife is important to the family forest owners who control greater than 30% of forestland in the USA.
+In particular, management for wildlife is important to the family forest owners who control greater than 30% of forestland in the US (Butler et al 2021).
 A recent nationwide survey found 73% of family forest owners list wildlife as a reason for owning forestland.
 For these forest owners the most frequent form of recreation was hunting (70%), and active management emphasized wildlife more than timber (Butler et al. 2021).

 The understory, i.e., herbaceous vegetation and short-stature woody plants <1.5 m, is often overlooked in forest management, but may support the majority of plant biodiversity (e.g., Gilliam 2007) and provides habitat components for wildlife.
 Increased understory productivity has the potential to improve habitat for many wildlife species including economically important game species like white-tailed deer (Odocoileus virginianus), wild turkey (Meleagris gallopavo), and northern bobwhite (Colinus virginianus) (Wilson et al. 1995, Masters et al. 1998, Howze and Smith 2021).
 Understory aboveground net primary production (ANPP) increases as overstory canopy cover decreases (e.g., Feltrin et al. 2016).
-In particular, prescribed fire serves an important role for the understory as it helps maintain open canopy structures, removes litter to provide a suitable substrate for seed germination and growth, and has direct positive impacts on plant diversity (Platt et al. 2006) and understory ANPP ( Masters et al. 1993, Reich et al. 2001, Feltrin et al. 2016, Adhikari et al. 2021a).
+In particular, fire serves an important role for the understory as it helps maintain open canopy structures, removes litter to provide a suitable substrate for seed germination and growth, and has direct positive impacts on plant diversity (Platt et al. 2006) and understory ANPP ( Masters et al. 1993, Reich et al. 2001, Feltrin et al. 2016, Adhikari et al. 2021a).

-White-tailed deer (hereafter deer) are the most sought-after game species in North America with nearly 11 million deer hunters (Fuller 2016) spending 12.9 billion per year in the USA (DOI 2017).
+White-tailed deer (hereafter deer) are the most sought-after game species in North America with nearly 11 million deer hunters (Fuller 2016) spending $12.9 billion per year in the USA (DOI 2017).
 Deer and deer hunting, therefore, are an important cultural and economic resource associated with the management of forests.
-Management of woodlands and forests in the southeastern USA for deer often involves increasing the availability of forages by producing and maintaining early successional habitat through timber harvesting, prescribed fire, or a combination of these treatments (Masters et al. 1993b, Lashley et al. 2011, Glow et al. 2019).
-However, in forests managed for objectives other than , habitat is often marginal because of limited understory biomass production resulting from a dense, often multi-layered tree canopy (Masters et al. 1993, Sparks et al. 1998).
+Management of woodlands and forests in the southeastern US for deer often involves increasing the availability of forages by producing and maintaining early successional habitat through timber harvesting, prescribed fire, or a combination of these treatments (Masters et al. 1993b, Lashley et al. 2011, Glow et al. 2019).
+However, in forests managed for objectives other than deer, such as timber production, or in unmanaged areas, habitat is often marginal because of limited understory biomass production resulting from a dense, often multi-layered tree canopy (Masters et al. 1993, Sparks et al. 1998).